 Combos are, as the name suggests, skills used by multiple characters at once.
 These are activated when one character uses a special skill and another character in the party has already unlocked a compatible skill.
 If Evann has X-Slash and Myam uses Spin Wheel, for example, their combo art Swallow Smash will activate.
 Although four characters can be in battle at a time, combos only ever go up to using three characters.
 These skills also drain SP for every character involved except on the first use.
 Often, in terms of strategy, they aren’t actually worth using for this reason.

 Noriyuki Iwadare returns as composer.
 The theme song is another sweeping fanfare like past games, with brass and a majestic feel to it, reminiscent of certain tunes in Joe Hisaishi’s soundtrack for Castle in the Sky.
 The town music can be somewhat obnoxious with its repetitive, pounding beats, but the use of woodwind is a nice touch.
 The flamenco-style guitar in the regular battle music also makes for a great, unique sound.

-The first shipment of Grandia Xtreme in Japan offered limited edition goodies like a branded clock, a Geogate diograma with a depiction of Evann, and a mini Grandia tote bag.
+The first shipment of Grandia Xtreme in Japan offered limited edition goodies like a branded clock, a Geogate diorama with a depiction of Evann, and a mini Grandia tote bag.

-Xtreme is a good game stretched too thinly.
+Xtreme is a good game stretched too thin.
 The art can be beautiful, the music fantastic.
 The battle system is fast, fun, dynamic, and the various characters offer a lot of different options for playstyles emphasizing speed, magic, strength or any combination thereof.
 Even the threadbare story and basic characters have their appeals.
-But its repetitive approach to dungeon design makes it increasingly a chore to actually play.
+But its repetitive approach to dungeon design eventually makes it a chore to play.